 - Pie crust: I like to make sure my pie dough is prepared before I begin the quiche.
 Make pie dough the night before because it needs to chill in the refrigerator for at least 2 hours before rolling out and blind baking (next step).

 - Preheat oven to 400°F (204°C).
 Partially blind bake your pie crust.
 Follow blind baking instructions through step 9.
 Step 4 is optional, though that step guarantees thick pie crust edges.
 Crust can still be warm when you pour in the filling.
 (You can partially pre-bake the crust up to 3 days ahead of time.
 Cover cooled crust tightly and refrigerate until ready to fill.)

 - Heat olive oil and garlic in a skillet over medium heat.
 Add the spinach.
 Cook and stir until wilted.
 Set aside.

-- My pie crust recipe makes enough dough for two quiches.
-You can make half of the recipe as suggested in the ingredient list, or make the entire recipe and freeze half of the dough for another quiche or bake two quiches.
+- Pie Crust: My pie crust recipe makes enough dough for two quiches.
+You can make half of the recipe or make the entire recipe and freeze half of the dough for another quiche, or bake two quiches.
 The dough can be stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Thaw overnight in the refrigerator before using.

 On the sweeter side of things, I have a baked cream cheese french toast casserole you need to try for upcoming brunch celebrations.
 This is all prepared the night ahead of time!
 Sweet cream cheese stuffed inside.